elemel/fungeoneer/sections/06-octagram.md

 Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.
 As before, whenever you would step onto a wall tile, stay and turn instead.
 For a `{` tile, turn 135 degrees left.
 For a `(` tile, turn 45 degrees left.
 For a `)` tile, turn 45 degrees right.
 For a `}` tile, turn 135 degrees right.

-Whenever you step onto an `r` tile, get your rotation as a number, then push that number onto the stack.
-For an `R` tile, pop a number from the stack, then set your rotation to that number, changing your direction accordingly.
+Whenever you step onto an R-getter tile, get your rotation as a number, then push that number onto the stack.
+For an R-setter tile, pop a number from the stack, then set your rotation to that number, changing your direction accordingly.

 After how many steps do you leave the dungeon?